Laparoscopy - An Introduction

 Surgeons too enjoy a great deal of benefit because of the laparoscopic systems.

-(1) The flexibility of the system makes them penetrate the nook and corner of the body part.
-As a result the procedure can enable the surgeon to get the right perspective of the ailment.
+(1) The flexibility of the system to penetrate the nook and corner of the body part enables the surgeon to get the right perspective of the ailment.

-(2) This precise diagnosis as a result can help the surgeons to give the right possible treatment.
+(2) This precise diagnosis enables the surgeons to give the right possible treatment.

-(3) It is noteworthy to mention that the surgery procedures have largely transformed from a cumbersome procedure to being minimally invasive in nature.
+(3) The surgery procedures have largely transformed from a cumbersome procedure to being minimally invasive in nature.

-(4) As a consequence of reduction of surgery time and less hospitalization, more patients with similar ailments can be treated faster.
+(4) Great reduction of surgery time and less hospitalization essentially mean more patients with similar ailments could be treated faster.

 Technological Advances in 3-D Laparoscopy

-In a 2-Dimensional laparoscopic procedure, the flat view produced has a lack of depth perception.
-In certain ailments like cancer in the abdomen, the depth so produced by the 3-Dimensional laparoscopic imaging gives a sensory perception on how deep the cancer has spread.
-They can therefore aid in complete diagnosis and subsequent cure.
+In a 2-Dimensional laparoscopic procedure, the flat view produces a lack of depth perception.
+In certain ailments like cancer in the abdomen, the depth produced by the 3-Dimensional laparoscopic imaging gives a sensory perception on how deep the cancer has spread and can therefore aid in a rather complete diagnosis and subsequent cure.
 Generally 3-Dimensional laparoscopy, results in greater speed of task due to the accuracy achieved in the 3D visualization.

 Technological Advances in Robotics

-Robotics in laparoscopic procedures is very advanced and is therefore the future.
-Since it is an expensive procedure, it is yet to take root in India.
-The capital intensive nature of the infrastructure involved makes them prohibitively costly.
+Though it is advanced and it is the future, practically since it is an expensive procedure, it is yet to take root in India because of the capital intensive nature of the infrastructure involved.